glatouille/ArtificialMarketSimulator/README.md

 ## Structure
 - `notebooks/simulation_demo.ipynb`
   Contains the simulation function and the metaorder mapping function, with an example run.
-- `src/`
-  (Optional) Python modules if you want to import functions outside notebooks.
 - `requirements.txt`
   List of Python dependencies (NumPy, pandas, matplotlib, etc.).